 The Best Airbrush Kit

-We have put the following Airbrush Kits through their paces for you.
-Here are our rankings:
+You will need a top-quality airbrush kit to ensure that you produce the best results.
+We have put the following airbrush ktis through their paces for you.
+Here are our recommendations:

 Best beginner Airbrush Kit: Master Airbrush Cool Runner II Set

-- Professional Master Airbrush Multi-Purpose Airbrushing System with 3 of Master Airbrushes best selling & user friendly airbrushes.
+- Professional Master Airbrush Multi-Purpose Airbrushing System with 3 Master Airbrushes

-- Master Airbrush Model TC-320 Cool Runner II superior performance powerful 1/5 hp single-piston compressor with two cooling fans
+- Model TC-320 Cool Runner II superior performance powerful 1/5 hp single-piston compressor

 - U.S. Art Supply Primary Colors Water-Based Acrylic Airbrush Paint Kit included